noobtronics/noobtronics_media/src/products/microcontrollers/arduino-microcontrollers/arduino-mega.md

 <a name="What-is-Arduino-Mega"></a>
 ## What is Arduino Mega ?
 Arduino Mega is the "Mega" version of Arduino Uno.
 It is based on ATmega2560 microcontroller IC.
-If engineer face any shortage of I/O pins, flash memory on Arduino Uno they can move to Arduino Mega without changing their code.
+If engineer face any shortage of I/O pins, flash memory on Arduino Uno they use Arduino Mega.
+All software code written for Uno will work with Mega without any issues.